-In either case, you'll most commonly be given gear to use in public competitions, like a new gaming mouse or Bluetooth headset, though you might also have your expenses paid to attend gaming events or competitions.
-Though these types of deals won't put money in your pocket, they do help offset your costs.
+In either case, you’ll most commonly be given gear to use in public competitions, like a new gaming mouse or Bluetooth headset, though you might also have your expenses paid to attend gaming events or competitions.
+Though these types of deals won’t put money in your pocket, they do help offset your out-of-pocket costs.

 Become a Coach

-In 2015, an assistant coach for Team Liquid of "League of Legends" fame revealed that he made an annual paycheck in the mid-$30,000s, plus health insurance and performance bonuses.
-Of course, the total pay amount can vary depending on how well the team performs and what game they're playing.
+In 2015, an assistant coach for Team Liquid of “League of Legends” fame revealed that he made an annual paycheck in the mid-$30,000s, plus health insurance and performance bonuses.
+Of course, the total amount earned can vary depending on how well the team performs and what game they’re playing.

 And if you’re wondering, yes, coaches do share in the payouts when their teams win big.
 That’s why coaches of some of the best teams manage to earn $120,000 yearly.